dbgarlisch/CaeUnsDualMesh/README.md

 ![DualMesh][Logo]

 ## Limitations
 Currently, the polygon dual mesh is exported as a glyph script.
 To visualize the results, the exported script can be loaded into Pointwise as database entities using `load-test1.glf`.

 ## Building the Plugin

+This plugin was created using version 1.0 R7 of the Pointwise CAE Plugin SDK.
+However, it should build properly with newer versions of the SDK.

 To build the DualMesh plugin you must integrate this source code into your local PluginSDK installation by following these steps.